 Learn the Skills to Become a 2D Animator at Noble Desktop

 Once you’ve committed to learning the skills necessary to become a 2D Animator, Noble Desktop is available to make that dream a reality through professional skills instruction.
 Noble offers a wide array of 2D animation classes, available in person or online, and all of these classes are taught by expert instructors with years of on-the-job experience.
-This structure means that regardless of how your course is delivered, you’ll receive real-time instruction and be able to ask questions and receive personalized feedback on your work.
-Similarly, no matter whether you take the course in person or online, you’ll benefit from small class sizes and all of the professionalization support options, including one-on-one career mentoring in the career-certificate programs.
+This structure means that regardless of how your course is delivered, you’ll receive real-time instruction, be able to ask questions and receive personalized feedback on your work.
+Similarly, no matter whether you take the course in person or online, you’ll benefit from small class sizes and all of the professionalization support options, including one-on-one career mentoring in the career certificate programs.
 Finally, every Noble class comes with the option for a free retake within one year, meaning that you’ll have the chance to build your portfolio and get even more hands-on experience in preparation for entering the job market.

 Students interested in a career change may consider enrolling in Noble’s Motion Graphics Certificate program.
 This class aims to teach students how to use tools like Adobe After Effects and Premiere Pro to create evocative 2D and 3D animated assets for many practical projects.
-In this class, students will be guided through the process of using After Effects to animate text, photos, and videos, and they will learn how to modify these animations in subtle but perceptible ways slightly.
-Students will also learn how to create animated images using layered Photoshop and Illustrator files (this course does not include instruction in either of these tools, they are prerequisites for taking the course).
+In this class, students will be guided through the process of using After Effects to animate text, photos, and videos, and they will learn how to modify these animations in subtle but perceptible ways.
+Students will also learn how to create animated images using layered Photoshop and Illustrator files (this course does not include instruction in either of these tools; they are prerequisites for taking the course).
 Finally, students will learn how to use Premiere Pro to edit their animated assets into video files.
 All this work will culminate in a series of professionalization seminars, including a portfolio-building workshop and a one-on-one mentorship session, intended to prepare students for a career as a 2D or 3D Animator.

 Students who aren’t ready to make a significant career shift but do want to learn 2D animation skills may want to consider one of Noble’s many motion graphics bootcamps.
-These classes include the Adobe After Effects Bootcamp, which provides students with guided instruction in the use of After Effects for creating animated digital assets and the Adobe Premiere Pro Bootcamp, which teaches students how to use that program to compile their animated assets into a completed project.
+These classes include the Adobe After Effects Bootcamp, which provides students with guided instruction in the use of After Effects for creating animated digital assets, and the Adobe Premiere Pro Bootcamp, which teaches students how to use that program to compile their animated assets into a completed project.
 These courses are excellent starting points for new animators looking to learn the trade.
 However, they don’t provide students with any of the professionalization services offered through Noble’s career certificate programs.

 Finally, students who aren’t sure that they want to start learning 2D animation but are intrigued by the possibility should consult some of Noble’s free training resources to learn more.
-Noble’s Learn 2D Animation page, as well as their Learn After Effects and Learn Premiere Pro page compiles a weird range of articles, free seminars and resources that students can use to help them on their 2D Animation career path.
+Noble’s Learn 2D Animation page, as well as their Learn After Effects and Learn Premiere Pro page, compiles a weird range of articles, free seminars, and resources that students can use to help them on their 2D Animation career path.
 Noble also provides prospective 2D Animators with a career information hub to help them decide if a career change is right for them.